Remembering Texas sports history: Hamilton gave New York audience a fantastic show

 Ultimately, Hamilton may have worn himself out as his home run total went down after the first round.
 The Minnesota Twins’ Just Morneau defeated Hamilton in the championship stage, 5 homers to 3.

-This day in Texas sports history is a daily feature by Trib staff writer Chad Conine, adapted from his book “Texas Sports: Unforgettable Stories for Every Day of the Year” (University of Texas Press, 2017).
+This day in Texas sports history is a daily feature by Trib staff writer Chad Conine, paraphrased from his book “Texas Sports: Unforgettable Stories for Every Day of the Year” (University of Texas Press, 2017).

 Post a comment as